muhammadabdullah0303/AbdML/README.md

 ## Overview

-`AbdBase` is a versatile machine learning utility class designed for various tasks, including classification and regression.
+`AbdBase` is a machine learning utility class designed for various tasks, including classification and regression.
 It integrates popular models, such as LGBM, XGB, and TabNet, and provides tools for cross-validation, feature engineering, and model evaluation with multiple metrics.

 ## Features